nexmo-community/lex-sample-voice-application/README.md

 - Transcript and sentiment scores will be received by this application in real time,</br>
 - When the caller hangs up, both phone call leg and websocket leg will be automatically terminated.

-You may look at the [range of voices available on Nexmo](https://docs.nexmo.com/voice/voice-api/ncco-reference#talk) and on Lex to select the same voice, so that it feels natural for the caller.
-(There is some overlap in the choice of voices available from both Nexmo and Lex.)

 The parameter `sensitivity` allows you to set the VAD (Voice Activity Detection) sensitivity from the most sensitive (value = 0) to the least sensitive (value = 3), this is an integer value.

 The path portion of the uri in "action": "connect" is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with your server host address, e.g. `xxxxx.ngrok.io`.
 Therefore you should set your BOTNAME, ALIAS and USER details as part of this URI.
 You can get these details from your AWS Console after you set up a new instance of Lex.